A correction was made to this review on Jan. 22, 2005.

 Helena Solberg’s first dramatic feature, “Diary of a Provincial Girl,” a gentle and bland adaptation of Helena Morley’s beloved girlhood memoir, is worlds away from Solberg’s superb docus such as “Carmen Miranda: Bananas Is My Business.”
 Solberg’s handling of Morley’s only tome (published at age 62 recalling her teen years in the remote mining town of Diamantina) is a respectful “Masterpiece Theater”-like treatment of a prized classic of 20th century Brazilian literature.
-Aud winner at the Rio fest and a hit with local crowds, pic will be shrugged off nearly everywhere else.

 What verve and force the movie has is delivered by young thesp Ludmila Dayer, who takes great joy in exploring every ounce of Helena’s spunky rebelliousness.
 A less exultant and committed performance may have rendered the film truly deadly, surprising given Solberg’s fine record as a nervy documentarian.